bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 .. bokeh-plot:: docs/user_guide/examples/interaction_range_slider.py
     :source-position: below

-More information can be found in the Reference for |RangeSlider|.
+More information can be found in the reference guide entry for |RangeSlider|.

+.. _userguide_interaction_widgets_examples_select:

 Select
 ~~~~~~